scrapinghub/scrapy-poet/docs/testing.rst

 Tests for Page Objects
 ======================

-``web-poet`` provides :ref:`tools for testing Page Objects
+``web-poet`` provides :ref:`tools for testing page objects
 <web-poet:web-poet-testing>`. ``scrapy-poet`` projects can use a Scrapy command
 to easily generate tests::

     scrapy savefixture my_project.po.MyItemPage http://example.com/page1.html

-This will request the provided page, create an instance of the provided Page Object for this page, request its :meth:`~web_poet.pages.ItemPage.to_item` method and save both the Page Object dependencies and the resulting item as a test fixture.
+This will request the provided page, create an instance of the provided page object for this page, request its :meth:`~web_poet.pages.ItemPage.to_item` method and save both the page object dependencies and the resulting item as a test fixture.
 These fixtures can then be used with the ``pytest`` plugin provided by ``web-poet``.